arielramos97/CorePPR/README.md

 neighbourhood information in GNNs.
 It was proposed in our paper

 **[Improving Graph Neural Networks at Scale: Combining Approximate PageRank and CoreRank](https://arxiv.org/abs/2211.04248)**
-by Ariel R. Ramos Vela\*, Johannes F. Lutzeyer\*, Anastasios Giovanidis, Michalis Vazirgiannis Accepted at the "NeurIPS 2022 New Frontiers in Graph Learning Workshop (NeurIPS GLFrontiers 2022)"
+by Ariel R. Ramos Vela, Johannes F. Lutzeyer, Anastasios Giovanidis, Michalis Vazirgiannis Accepted at the "NeurIPS 2022 New Frontiers in Graph Learning Workshop (NeurIPS GLFrontiers 2022)"

-\*Corresponding authors:

 ## Installation